MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/label.md

 ## Formatted text

-Labels expose a [`FormattedText`](xref:Xamarin.Forms.Label.FormattedText) property which allows the presentation of text with multiple fonts and colors in the same view.
+Labels expose a [`FormattedText`](xref:Xamarin.Forms.Label.FormattedText) property that allows the presentation of text with multiple fonts and colors in the same view.

 The `FormattedText` property is of type [`FormattedString`](xref:Xamarin.Forms.FormattedString), which comprises one or more [`Span`](xref:Xamarin.Forms.Span) instances, set via the [`Spans`](xref:Xamarin.Forms.FormattedString.Spans) property.
 The following `Span` properties can be used to set visual appearance: